MonoidMusician/blog/sources/hereditarily_finite_sets.md

 Two sets should be equal when we cannot distinguish between them.
 An since we can only talk about membership in sets, set extensionality is exactly the thing.

-Although we might ask why only one direction of the membership relation …
+Although we might ask why only one direction of the membership relation&nbsp;…

 ### Constructions